Best Time to Lease:

 Will the Ford Escape have the same desirability in three years?
 Will there be a redesigned Subaru Outback, leaving this current generation less attractive to used-car customers?

 Residual value is one of the most critical factors banks and leasing companies consider when determining how much to charge customers for the car they are about to lease.

 Leased vehicles are owned by a bank or similar leasing institution, not the driver.
-For that reason, those businesses care not just about how much money they will make throughout your lease.
+For that reason, those businesses care not just about how much money they will make throughout your lease like they would for a normal car loan.
 They also think about how much they will resell that same car for when you finish driving it.